 In May 2015 I started a project I call “4x5x365“.
 My original plan was to take one 4″x5” film photo each day for a year and post to my website.
 That proved all but impossible, so I changed the plan to simply POST one 4×5 photo to my website each day.
 Even that provide quite difficult.

 So now my goal is to simply shoot and post a total of 365 photos using my 4×5 view camera.
 Shooting and developing large format film is very labor-intensive, with a lot of steps involved and hence, a lot of room for error.
 I decided that if I could shoot a total of 365 images using this format, I would be much better at the process and much more practiced.

 So now that is my goal – to post 365 images I photographed with my 4×5 view camera.

 NOTE: To quickly see my 4x5x365 images and posts, click this link —> 4x5x365

-In the past year I have been drawn more and more to my VX-125 and decided to start developing my own film again so that I could control the quality, shorten turnaround, and lower the cost of shooting this awesome camera.
-Right now I am shooting almost exclusively black and white because it is easy and low cost to develop at home.
-Eventually I would like to shoot more color with this camera but I need a better way to process color film.
+In 2015 I started shooting more and more to my VX-125 and decided to start developing my own film again so that I could control the quality, shorten turnaround, and lower the cost of shooting this awesome camera.

 So I changed the plan – post one 4×5 photo per day for a year.
 THAT I could do.
 I will use mostly new work but will show older work every now and then.
 The new work forces me to shoot more 4×5 – which is the goal of this project.
 Besides, I doubt I have shot 365 sheets of 4×5 film in my entire life!
 That will soon change.